openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 To switch from non-forking application to forking one all the applications' tables have to be registered in contexts using 'hive.app_register_table' method.

+## States Providers Library
+There are examples of applications that are generic and theirs tables could be used by a wide range of more specific applications.
+The tables present in a more conviniet way some part of the blockchain state included in blocks data.
+Some of the common applications are embedded inside hive_fork_manager in form of state providers: tables definitions and code which fill them.

+### Basic concept
+A state provider is a SQL code that contains tables definitions and methods which fill that tables.
+A user's application may import a provider with SQL command `hive.app_state_provider_import( _state_name, _context )`.
+During import, new tables are created and registered in the application's context.
+The application needs to call `hive.app_state_provider_import( range_of_blocks )` to update tables created by imported states providers.
+The import of 'state providers' must be called by the application before any call of its massive sync or hive.app_next_block.
+Repeating the same import does nothing.

+### A state provider structure
+Each state provider is a SQL file placed in `state_providers' folder and contains functions:

+* `hive.start_provider_<provider_name>( context )`
+  The function gests application context name and creates tables to hold the state.
+  The tables name have format `hive.<context_name>_<base table_name>` and returns list of created tables names.

+* `hive.update_state_provider_<provider_name>( first_block, last_block, context )`
+  The function updates all 'state providers' tables registered in the context.

+* `hive.drop_state_provider_<provider_name>( _context hive.context_name )`
+  The function drops all tables created by the state provider for a given context.

+### How to add a new state provider
+The template for creating a new state provider is here: [state_providers/state_provider.template](state_providers/state_provider.template).
+You may copy it, change extension to .sql add to the CMakeLists.txt and change in the new file '<provider_name>' to a new state provider name.
+After this the enum `hive.state_providers` has to be extended for the new provider name.

+### State provider and forks
+When the context is a non-forking one, then the tables are not registered to rewind during a fork servicing.
+When the context is forking one then the tables are registered in the forking mechanism and will be rewind during forks.
+When the context is changing from non-forking to forking one, then the provider's tables being also registered.

+### State providers API
+Applicat can import, update and drop state providers with functions:
+* `hive.app_state_provider_import( state_provider, _context )`
+* `hive.app_state_providers_update( _first_block, _last_block, _context )`
+* `hive.app_state_provider_drop( state_provider, _context )`

+### Why we introduced The States Providers instead of preparing regular applications?
+The problem is that applications work with different speeds and so they work on data snapshots from different blockchain times.
+If we would deliver regular applications, then all user applications won't be synchronized with delivered applications.
+The user's applications may read data from prepared applications which are not fit to theirs states.

+### Why we introduced The States Providers instead of extending the set of reversible/irreversible tables?
+There is one big difference between reversible data and other tables - reversible data are only inserted or removed ( whole rows are inserted or removed )
+, other tables can also be updated ( fields in particular row may be updated ).
+Whole reversible/irreversible mechanics is based on assumption that the rows are only inserted or removed when a fork is serviced.

+### Disadvantages
+Each application which imports any 'state provider' got the tables exclusively for its PostgreSQL Role.
+A lot of data may be redundant in the case when a few applications use the same state provider because each of them has its own private instance of its tables.
+It may look redundant for some cases, but indeed there is no other method to guarantee consistency between the provider's state and other application's tables.
+Even small differences between head blocks of two applications may result in large differences between contents of their provider's tables

 ## Important implementation details
 ### REVERSIBLE AND IRREVERSIBLE BLOCKS